-“Frank Rafaraci allegedly defrauded the Navy, bribed a Navy official, and laundered money through foreign bank accounts for years,” said Assistant Attorney General Kenneth A. Polite Jr. of the Justice Department’s Criminal Division.
-“The Criminal Division remains committed to combating fraud and corruption in defense contracting around the world.”
+“Frank Rafaraci allegedly bribed a Navy official for years,” said Assistant Attorney General Kenneth A. Polite Jr. of the Justice Department’s Criminal Division.
+“The Criminal Division remains committed to combating corruption in defense contracting around the world.”

-“This defendant is alleged to have engaged in a wide-ranging scheme to defraud the U.S. Navy and bribe public officials for his own gain,” said Acting U.S. Attorney Channing D. Phillips of the District of Columbia.
-“The U.S. Attorney’s Office will continue to pursue and hold accountable those that seek to take advantage of our military through corruption and fraud.”
+“This defendant is alleged to have engaged in a long-running scheme to bribe a public official for his own gain,” said Acting U.S. Attorney Channing D. Phillips of the District of Columbia.
+“The U.S. Attorney’s Office will continue to pursue and hold accountable those that seek to take advantage of our military through corruption.”

 “The criminal case against Rafaraci is the result of painstaking investigative efforts by the Department of Defense Office of Inspector General, Defense Criminal Investigative Service (DCIS) agents, and our partner agencies,” said Special Agent in Charge Stanley A. Newell of the DCIS Transnational Operations Field Office.
 “Let today’s action serve as a sobering reminder to those who seek to enrich themselves at the expense of the U.S. military and American taxpayers.
 DCIS is resolutely committed to ensuring the integrity of the DoD’s global procurement operations.”

-“Rafaraci’s alleged long-running criminal scheme to defraud the Federal government through bribery, falsified invoices, and money laundering cheated the U.S. taxpayer and wasted tremendously valuable resources,” said Special Agent in Charge Eric Maddox of the Naval Criminal Investigative Service (NCIS) Economic Crimes Field Office.
+“Rafaraci’s alleged long-running criminal scheme cheated the U.S. taxpayer and wasted tremendously valuable resources,” said Special Agent in Charge Eric Maddox of the Naval Criminal Investigative Service (NCIS) Economic Crimes Field Office.
 “NCIS and our law enforcement partners remain steadfast in our commitment to root out bribery and corruption that threaten to diminish the operational readiness and warfighter superiority of the Navy and Marine Corps.”

-Rafaraci was indicted by a grand jury in the District of Columbia on Sept.
-30, and charged with one count of bribery.
-If convicted of that charge, Rafaraci faces a maximum penalty of 15 years in prison.
+If convicted of bribery, Rafaraci faces a maximum penalty of 15 years in prison.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.